regen-network/governance/proposals/2023-01-regen-ledger-v5.0-upgrade/README.md

 # Regen Ledger v5.0 Upgrade

-This is a software upgrade proposal for the upgrade to Regen Ledger v5.0.
-If passed, this proposal would commit Regen Mainnet to halting the application binary for Regen Ledger v4.1 at approximately 16:00 UTC on January 12th and requiring nodes to restart with the application binary using Regen Ledger v5.0.
+This is a software upgrade proposal for the upgrade to Regen Ledger `v5.0`.
+If passed, this proposal would commit Regen Mainnet to halting the application binary for Regen Ledger `v4.1` at approximately 16:00 UTC on January 17th at block height `8942600` and requiring nodes to restart with the application binary using Regen Ledger `v5.0`.

 Validators and node operators can refer to [Upgrade Guide v5.0](https://docs.regen.network/validators/upgrade/v5.0-upgrade.html) for guidelines on performing the upgrade.